Magisk-Modules-Alt-Repo/microg_installer/README.md

 ## How do I get the real Play Store?

-First, if it is broken, it's microG's fault, not mine :P
+First, if it is broken, it's probably a microG issue.
+Feel free to report issues in the bugtracker.

-Okay, get an Play Store APK (I suggest the patched Play Store by Nanolx).
+Get an Play Store APK (I suggest the [patched Play Store by Nanolx](https://nanolx.org/fdroid/repo/Phonesky_132.apk)).
 Then put it into `/data/adb/` named `Phonesky.apk`(`/data/adb/Phonesky.apk`).
 You need to do that only once.
 If you now install, update or reflash microG Installer Revived there will be an message "Installing real Play Store".
 This indicates it worked.
-You can install updates for the Play Store like for every app.
+Now grant all permissions.
+You can now install updates for the Play Store like for every app.

 ## Doesn't NanoDroid fix the problem?